Blink vs Ring

 Blink’s Local Storage

 While Ring’s cloud storage options are slightly better, Blink has a secret trick up its sleeve: local storage.
-Priced at $34.99, the add-on Sync Module 2 supports local storage of up to 256 GB through a removable USB (sold separately) for the Blink Outdoor, Indoor (gen 2), or Mini cameras.
+Priced at $59.99, the add-on Sync Module XR supports local storage of up to 256 GB through a removable microSD card (sold separately) for all Blink camera models.
+It also offers extended range for the Outdoor 4 cameras.

 Ring does also have a local storage option, but it involves buying a complete home security system built around the Ring Alarm Pro Base Station.
 Just to give you an idea, the smallest Ring Alarm Pro system with eight pieces of equipment costs $299.
 It’s affordable for a security system, but it’s not worth buying for the sole purpose of getting local storage from Ring.